 Proper Fermentation

-Patience is essential when working with gluten-free sourdough.
+Patience is essential when working with gut-friendly sourdough.
 The fermentation process is what gives the bread its distinctive tangy flavor.
 Allow the dough to rise and ferment in a warm, draft-free place for about 8 to 12 hours before baking.
 This long fermentation time not only enhances flavor but can also make the bread easier to digest by breaking down complex carbohydrates.

-Baking Gluten-Free Sourdough
+Baking Sourdough

 Creating the Perfect Crust